tortoise/tortoise-orm/README.rst

    Tortoise ORM is a young project and breaking changes are to be expected.
    We keep a `Changelog <https://tortoise.github.io/CHANGELOG.html>`_ and it will have possible breakage clearly documented.

-Tortoise ORM is supported on CPython >= 3.9 for SQLite, MySQL and PostgreSQL and Microsoft SQL Server and Oracle.
+Tortoise ORM supports CPython 3.9 and later for SQLite, MySQL, PostgreSQL, Microsoft SQL Server, and Oracle.

 Why was Tortoise ORM built?
 ---------------------------